 - Vehicle impoundment.

 Your state laws and prior driving history will primarily determine the severity of your penalties.
-Atlanta reckless driving lawyers can be very helpful in proving your innocence.
+Atlanta reckless driving lawyers can be beneficial in proving your innocence.

 Should I Hire An Attorney When Facing Reckless Driving Charges?

 Reckless is a serious offense that can result in loss of driving privileges, steep fines, or even jail time.
-If you’re not going to plead guilty after being cited with a reckless driving ticket, it would be wise to find an experienced and reputable reckless driving lawyer Atlanta.
+If you’re not going to plead guilty after being cited with a reckless driving ticket, it would be wise to find an experienced and reputable reckless driving lawyer in Atlanta.

 For states that classify reckless driving as a criminal offense, you will need to hire an attorney as soon as possible to handle your case.
 You will still benefit from the help of an attorney, even if your state classifies reckless driving as a misdemeanor driving offense.

 Atlanta reckless driving lawyers at Singleton Law Firm can represent clients in court, negotiate a plea bargain, or seek to reduce fines or jail time.
 Call us today at (770) 889-6010 or fill out the contact form to schedule a free, no-obligation consultation.